Prosocial behavior: Social media effects

-Relation to mood and emotion
+Emotional Influences on Prosocial Behavior

 Mood and prosocial behavior are closely linked.
 People often experience the "feel good-do good" phenomena, where being in a good mood increases helping behaviors.
 Being in a good mood helps us to see the "good" in other people, and prolongs our own good mood.
 For example, mood and work behaviors have frequently been examined in research; studies show that positive mood at work is associated with more positive work-related behaviors (e.g., helping co-workers).
 Similarly, prosocial behaviors increase positive mood.
 Several studies have shown the benefits of volunteering and other prosocial behaviors on self-esteem, life satisfaction, and overall mental health.

 Additionally, negative mood can also impact prosocial behavior.
 Research has shown that guilt often leads to prosocial behaviors, whereas other negative mood states, such as fear, do not lead to the same prosocial behaviors.

 A recent pilot study examined whether an intervention increasing prosocial behavior (kind acts) in young adults with social anxiety would both increase positive affect and decrease social anxiety in participants.
 Participants randomly assigned to a four-week Kind Acts intervention, where individuals were instructed to engage in three kind acts each day twice a week over the four-week period, showed both higher self-reported positive mood and increased satisfaction with relationships at the end of the intervention.
 This intervention demonstrates ways in which prosocial behavior may be beneficial in improving mood and mental health.

 A meta-analysis from 2020 by Hui et al., which looked at 126 prior studies involving almost 200,000 participants, found that spontaneous instances of prosocial behavior, such as helping an older neighbor carry groceries, had a stronger positive effect on well-being than did more formal instances of prosocial behavior, such as volunteering for a charity at a pre-scheduled time.

 Other research suggests that cultivating positive emotions, such as gratitude, may also facilitate prosocial behavior.
 A study by Bartlett & DeSteno examined the ability of gratitude to shape costly prosocial behavior, demonstrating that gratitude increases efforts to assist a benefactor even when such efforts are costly (i.e., hedonically negative), and that this increase is qualitatively different from efforts given from just general positive affective state.
 They also show that gratitude can increase assistance provided to strangers, not just close social ties.
 Awe is another positive emotional state that has been closely linked to inspiring generosity and prosocial behavior.
 Piff et al. studied this phenomenon through experiments using economic and ethical-decision making games and explain, "When people experience awe they really want to share that experience with other people, suggesting that it has this particularly viral component to it... awe binds people together—by causing people to want to share their positive experiences collectively with one another."